bhuvangolhar/Data-Structures-and-Algorithms/String/string_buffer.md

 **Explanation:**

-▪ `StringBuffer` ensures **synchronized access**, preventing data corruption when multiple threads modify the same object.
+▪ `StringBuffer` ensures *synchronized access*, preventing data corruption when multiple threads modify the same object.
-▪ Using `StringBuilder` here could lead to **inconsistent or jumbled output**.
+▪ Using `StringBuilder` here could lead to *inconsistent or jumbled output*.

 **Advantages:**

 a) **Thread Safety -** Safe in multithreaded environments.
 b) **Efficient Modifications -** No new object creation on change.
-c) **Flexible Operations -** Supports append, delete, insert, reverse, and replace.
+c) **Flexible Operations -** Supports append, delete, insert, reverse and replace.
 d) **Better Performance than String** for repeated modifications.

 **Disadvantages:**